kubernetes-csi/livenessprobe/README.md

 * All glog / klog arguments are supported, such as `-v <log level>` or `-alsologtostderr`.

-#### Deprecated arguments

-* `--connection-timeout <duration>`: This option was used to limit establishing connection to CSI driver.
-Currently, the option does not have any effect and the external-provisioner tries to connect to CSI driver socket indefinitely.
-It is recommended to run ReadinessProbe on the driver to ensure that the driver comes up in reasonable time.

 ## Community, discussion, contribution, and support

 Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).